It was Satinalia and everything hurt.

 Cullen stumbled a few feet further before his feet stopped moving.
 Coll’s muffled sobs echoed from far behind him, but Cullen remained silent.
 He stood there, below the rise of the hilltop, and looked up to the vaulted heavens.
 Tears gathered in Cullen’s eyes, but did not fall.

 Surely the Maker would find her, Cullen thought.
-He would gather her to his side and guide her.
-For a sacrifice like hers, Kate deserved nothing less.
+The Maker would gather Kate to his side.
+For her sacrifice, Kate deserved nothing less.
 It was the living who deserved pity, Cullen thought.
-The living were left to dwell in the darkness, alone and empty, praying for dawn.
+The living were left to dwell in darkness, alone and empty, praying for dawn.